By island-born hands, for the world.

 SHARE

 The early days of June found me combing the sands of Palawan, an island-province that many consider the best in the world.
 Like many of my recent trips, it was a strictly-for-work affair; days simply drifted in a series of client meetings, hotel rooms, and endless shutter flicks.
-Routine transforms to reflex as we board one vehicle to the next: a plane from Manila to Puerto Princesa, a night bus to El Nido, one tricycle after another from point A to B. There is constant movement and little time for reflections.
+Routine transforms to reflex as we board one vehicle to the next: a plane from Manila to Puerto Princesa, a night bus to El Nido, one tricycle after another from point A to B. There is constant movement and little time for reflection.

 But all that blur of travel and work is a privilege I will always be thankful for.